 - To succeed with Employee Advocacy, it is crucial to create an understanding of it by emphasizing the low costs and potential organic reach when employees engage in company content compared to paid ads on LinkedIn.

 - Show them how it will lead to increased visibility for the company in the future.

 The strategy to succeed with Employee Advocacy

-If you want to succeed with your Employee Advocacy program, you will need a clear strategy and relevant goals.
-There are no right answers in terms of goals, but they could include:
+In addition, if you want to succeed with your Employee Advocacy program, you need a clear strategy and relevant goals.
+There are no correct answers in terms of goals, but they could include: